Tallahassee (The Office): Synopsis

-Dwight Schrute (Rainn Wilson), Jim Halpert (John Krasinski), Stanley Hudson (Leslie David Baker), Cathy Simms (Lindsey Broad), Ryan Howard (B. J. Novak) and Erin Hannon (Ellie Kemper) travel to Tallahassee as part of a team picked for Sabre's new project.
+Dwight Schrute, Jim Halpert, Stanley Hudson, Cathy Simms, Ryan Howard and Erin Hannon travel to Tallahassee as part of a team picked for Sabre's new project.
 On the day of orientation, Dwight wakes everyone up at 5 o'clock in various disruptive ways.
 Jim, used to waking up at four AM to take care of his children, uses the extra time to stage a murder scene in his room, in order to prank Dwight.
 He scrawls "It was Dwight" in fake blood on the wall to make it look like Dwight murdered him, and falls out of the closet pretending to be dead.

 Jim discovers another side of Stanley, who demonstrates uncharacteristic energy and zeal for life.
 Stanley explains this is because he is on vacation and away from his family, and offers Jim alcohol at various points during the day.
-At the orientation meeting, Dwight and Jim find that Todd Packer (David Koechner) is still working at the company after the two of them attempted to get him fired.
-The president of Sabre's special projects, Nellie Bertram (Catherine Tate) begins to talk about the project, which encompasses creating a store to rival Apple's chain of stores, and Dwight and Packer start to compete to see who will become her vice president.
+At the orientation meeting, Dwight and Jim find that Todd Packer is still working at the company after the two of them attempted to get him fired.
+The president of Sabre's special projects, Nellie Bertram begins to talk about the project, which encompasses creating a store to rival Apple's chain of stores, and Dwight and Packer start to compete to see who will become her vice president.
 However, Dwight begins having stomach pains, which Ryan suspects to be appendicitis.
 Not wanting to be counted out for the vice manager position, Dwight stays at the meeting, but collapses during a presentation.
 The paramedics confirm appendicitis, and Dwight is rushed into surgery.
 However, three hours later, after getting his appendix removed, he returns in order to impress his new boss.
 After nearly butchering a slide-show presentation, he finally impresses Nellie by telling the audience that the only element of marketing that matters is "desire."
 Nellie subsequently invites Packer and Dwight to have breakfast with her the following day, and Dwight is pleased that he established himself as a candidate and that he can give his appendix to his suspected son as a souvenir.
 Wally Amos is invited to give a speech on proper business building, but everyone is distracted by the cookies he brought, and Nellie cuts off his speech.